-- This is about feeling restless all the time, fidgety; always fiddling, touching things, finding it difficult to sit still or remain in your seat, feeling like you have lots of energy, wanting to run around.
+- Hyperactivity – this is about feeling restless all the time, fidgety; always fiddling, touching things, finding it difficult to sit still or remain in your seat, feeling like you have lots of energy, wanting to run around.

-- Impulsiveness- this might be speaking of acting without thinking or finding it difficult to take turns or to wait your turn.
+- Impulsiveness– this might be speaking or acting without thinking or finding it difficult to take turns or to wait your turn.
 It might also mean losing your temper easily.

 Just because you experience one or more of these symptoms, it doesn’t mean you’re definitely affected by ADHD.
 It’s important to talk to your GP and if they think your difficulties could be ADHD they can refer you to the Community Paediatric Service to be assessed.

 Often children and young people often do not recognise that they have ADHD, worries about problems with behaviour at home and school are often highlighted by parents and teachers.
 They will then need to speak to a GP and provide the GP with information from both home and school that makes them think that ADHD may be causing their child’s problems.
 The GP can then refer on to the Community Paediatric Service.